yaosh777/Eigenstate-solutions-of-the-Hubbard-model-via-symmetry-enhanced-VQE/README.md

 &#8226; The eigenstates of the operators for the Fermi-Hubbard model with two and four lattice sites, obtained using classical methods (matrix form and classical algorithms for eigenvalues and eigenstates), can be found in the "Eigenstates_Operators_Classic" folder.

+&#8226; The code and PDF images for drawing quantum circuit diagrams using the qcircuit package in LaTeX can be found in the "Quantum_Circuit_Drawing" folder.

 &#8226; Other Python library version information: numpy: 1.23.0, scipy: 1.13.1.
 The CPU used is: 12th Gen Intel(R) Core(TM) i9-12900HX.

 &#8226; The computational processes corresponding to the filenames of the Hubbard model with two lattice sites: